Skip to content Skip to main navigation Skip to footer

 As part of the application process, you must agree to authorize the BCSO to conduct a criminal history check.
 Felony convictions or other circumstances that would make participation inappropriate may be cause for denial of admission.

-Most of the instructors are sworn Deputies of the Benton County Sheriff’s Office who teach in their area of expertise.
-Other instructors are connected with the Sheriff’s Office either as employees or volunteers, or as members of other agencies in law enforcement or criminal justice.
+Most instructors are sworn Benton County Sheriff’s Office Deputies who teach in their area of expertise.
+Other instructors work with the Sheriff’s Office as employees, volunteers, or law enforcement partner agencies.

 Back to top